qiisziilbash/api-example-django/README.md

 - [x] change the status of the check-ins
 - [ ] show statistics : number of patients, checked-ins, wait times
 - [ ] auto update of the dashboard
+     - [ ] webhook verification
+     - [ ] django channedl
 - [x] put a running clock for checked in patients
 - [ ] EXTRA: show appointments in different days
-- [ ] EXTRA: show today's date
+- [x] EXTRA: show today's date

 Kiosk:
-- [ ] check-in: confirm, update change
+- [x] check-in: confirm, update change

 Authentication:
 - [ ] set up the kiosk and dashboard
+- [ ] deauthorize
 - [ ] show limited access in dashboard if patients wants to access
 - [ ] EXTRA: refresh the token access

+Tests:
+- [ ] check in backend for uniqueness of 'In Session' appointments

 ### Doctor Dashboard